texnofobix/Arris-SurfBoard-monitor/README.md

-This script scrapes the logs and can status messages based on the most recent log entry.
+This script scrapes the logs and can send status messages based on the most recent log entry.
 This has been tested on an Arris SB6141.